DanielMajoinen/max-object-detector-no-avx/README.md

 ```bash
 $ docker run -it -p 5000:5000 -e DISABLE_WEB_APP=true codait/max-object-detector
 ```

-## Train this Model on Watson Machine Learning

-This model supports training from scratch on a custom dataset.
-Please follow the steps listed under the [training README](training/README.md) to retrain the model on [Watson Machine Learning](https://www.ibm.com/cloud/machine-learning), a deep learning as a service offering of [IBM Cloud](https://ibm.biz/Bdz2XM).

 ## Resources and Contributions

 If you are interested in contributing to the Model Asset Exchange project or have any queries, please follow the instructions [here](https://github.com/CODAIT/max-central-repo).